primer/octicons_gem/README.md

 * `:size` - This will help output 16 or 32 sized icons.
 You can also pass an Integer to this, for other sizes
 * `:width`, `:height` - width and height are exact sizes, if you have an odd shape like the gist logo, pass in exact dimensions

+Everything else passed in through the options hash will be treated as html attributes and added to the svg tag.

 #### Methods

 ##### `to_svg`